Skip to Content

 Weight Distribution Hitch: Does My Trailer Need One?

 If you tow anything behind your vehicle, especially if you’re towing a travel trailer, you may have considered using a weight distribution hitch.
-Today’s post addresses the most common questions about a weight-distributing mechanism for a towing setup.
+This post addresses the most common questions about a weight-distributing mechanism for a towing setup.

 We’ll explain what a weight distribution hitch is, what it does, and how it impacts the towing experience and overall towing safety.
 Ultimately, we aim to help you determine whether or not you even need one.